ZapCodes/Windows-Tweaker-2022/README.md

 # Windows-Tweaker-2022

-* An tool that can tune your system up your decision
+* An tool that can tune your system up by your decision